 Well, does the Bible behave in our hands and history like it was intended to be an inerrant book of recipes for decision making, church leadership, staffing church ministries, adjudicating moral dilemmas, political activism, raising children, and perfectly lining up historical events?
 Do Christians who all appeal to the Bible as final authority in fact share the same biblically derived conclusions on all these questions?
 No. Does anyone see a problem here?
 If this is how we’re to understand the Bible, then I think the Bible loses the debate as a book judged in recipe terms.

 What we’re suggesting is that the Bible not be exempted from the messy, human business of hit-and-miss meaning-making, that rather than being an inerrant exception to humanity’s struggle to find meaning, the Bible be viewed as the example par excellence, a kind of template, of that struggle and its final redemption.
 Is there anything inerrant?
 Yes, Christ the Incarnate One.
 He is where Israel’s varied and messy meaning-making journey ends.
 Is there nothing unique about Israel’s Scripture?
 Certainly there is, namely, that it ends as explicitly as it does in Christ, the Incarnate One.
-It’s not different from other meaning-making journeys that have been documented in that it’s exempted by the magic of inspiration from all human error such that truths, and only truths, about God and the world can be picked up off the surface of any text like finely polished sea shells.
+It’s not different from other meaning-making journeys that have been documented.
+It is exempted by the magic of inspiration from all human error such that truths, and only truths, about God and the world can be picked up off the surface of its texts.
 On the contrary, it’s different from other meaning-making journeys in that God adopts this history, this people, this journey of meaning-making, as the sacred space in which he prepares an adequate context for incarnation.
-So there’s a covenant with this journey, but it’s not a book per se.
-It’s a history of God’s commitment to Israel’s entire journey, a commitment to engage Israel for a unique purpose that involves God and Israel in a unique way.
-But it doesn’t exempt Israel’s narrating her own journey from all manner of error in understanding God or in interpreting her experience.
+So there’s a covenant with this journey.
+It’s the history of God’s commitment to Israel’s entire journey, a commitment to engage Israel for a unique purpose that involves God and Israel in a unique way.
+But it doesn’t exempt Israel from narrating her own journey from all manner of error in understanding God or in interpreting her experience.
 Whatever Israel is—and she’s a mixed bag—so her Scriptures are.
-Israel is her Scriptures.

 Perhaps viewing the Bible as Israel’s history of meaning-making is entailed in other core commitments we’ve mentioned in this series.
 Still, it’s worth pointing out.
 Scripture isn’t just a Polaroid snap-shot of a mixed journey of meaning-making.
 In that case the ‘picture’ is something fundamentally other than what’s photographed.
-No, we’re saying Scripture is that journey.
-We’re also saying that it couldn’t really be otherwise, not if Israel is redeemed, kept by God’s grace through faith and doubt, of Israel’s search for meaning, through getting it right and getting it wrong, and being kept by grace to welcome the Incarnation.
+No, we’re saying Scripture is that journey (or at least an essential, inseparable part of Israel’s journey).
+We’re also saying that it couldn’t really be otherwise, not if Israel is redeemed, kept by God’s grace through faith and doubt, through getting it right and getting it wrong, and being kept by grace to welcome the Incarnation.
 How do we know God’s grace kept Israel if her records aren’t absolutely inerrant?
 We know because the Son was incarnate.
 He came.
-(There’s a William Walker over at Missio Alliance, who is ringing the same bell we are.)
 Apart from Christ, the Old Testament isn’t Scripture, since Christ is the end of the law for all who believe.
-Christ was what Israel was called to and where God was always guiding Israel along.
+Christ was what Israel was called to be, that to which God was always guiding Israel along.
 Could Christ perhaps also redeem the Bible as well?
 That is, could Christ be ‘the meaning’ that makes/interprets Israel’s varied history of meaning-making (as opposed to simply ratifying and confirming all that went before)?
 That’s what we’re suggesting; not that Christ is the ‘end’ (telos) that does away with the need for the Bible, but that he is the truth and meaning in light of which we read it.